 Bargain Bin: Below you will find links to items related to today’s article.

 Ambient Weather WR-112-AC-KIT Emergency Solar Hand Crank Weather Alert Radio, Flashlight, Smart Phone Charger, Siren with AC Adaptor: This compact sized radio includes a myriad of standard features plus an emergency siren, SOS flashing light, and a power outage flashing beacon.
-It has a five way charger: charge from a USB device (computer), AC or wall power (included), DC or car charger (with optional converter), hand crank, or solar panel.
-This is currently my top pick when it comes to an all around emergency radio.
+It has a five-way charger: charge from a USB device (computer), AC or wall power (included), DC or car charger (with optional converter), hand crank, or solar panel.
+This is currently my top pick when it comes to all-around emergency radio.

-Uniden Handheld Scanner – Black (BC75XLT): A hand scanner with ham band for less than $100.
-Very portable.
-This one runs on 2 AA alkaline or rechargeable batteries that can be be recharged while in the scanner.
+Uniden Handheld Scanner – Black (BC75XLT): A hand scanner with ham band that is very portable.
+This one runs on 2 AA alkaline or rechargeable batteries that can be recharged while in the scanner.

-Chemical Light Sticks: Pick you size (length) and pick your color.
-Just be aware that if color does not matter, some colors are cheaper than others.
+Chemical Light Sticks: Pick your size (length) and pick your color.
+Just be aware that if the color does not matter, some colors are cheaper than others.
 Be sure to read Lighting Your Way With Chemical Lighting.